1998–99 NHL season

 The 1998–99 NHL season was the 82nd regular season of the National Hockey League.
 The league expanded to 27 teams with the addition of the Nashville Predators.
+The NHL also realigned to a strictly geographic six-division structure, with three per conference.
+The 1998–99 season marked the retirement of Wayne Gretzky, the NHL's all-time leading scorer, who played his final three NHL seasons with the New York Rangers.
 The Dallas Stars finished first in regular season play, and won the Stanley Cup championship over the Buffalo Sabres on a controversial triple-overtime goal by Brett Hull.

 League business

+Expansion and realignment

+The Nashville Predators joined the NHL, increasing the league to 27 teams.
+The 1998 NHL expansion draft was held on June 26 to fill the Predators' roster.

-With the addition of the expansion Nashville Predators, the NHL realigned this year to a strictly geographic six-division structure (three per conference), erasing the last vestiges of the traditional Adams/Patrick/Norris/Smythe four-division structure abandoned in 1993–94.
+With the debut of the Predators, and the planned expansion of three more teams within the next two seasons (Atlanta, Columbus, and Minnesota), the NHL realigned to a strictly geographic six-division structure (three per conference).
+This erased the last vestiges of the traditional Adams/Patrick/Norris/Smythe four-division structure abandoned in 1993–94.
 Other than the reassignment of Colorado to the Western Conference in 1995 due to its move from Quebec, the divisions' membership had remained static for five years although several franchises had relocated.
 As part of this realignment, the Toronto Maple Leafs moved from the Western Conference to the Eastern Conference.
 This put three of the Original Six teams in the Northeast Division (Boston, Montreal, and Toronto), and the three original cities of the NHL in the Northeast (Montreal, Ottawa, and Toronto).

-The Maurice "Rocket" Richard Trophy for the most goals by a player in a season made its debut this year.
-The first winner was Teemu Selanne of the Mighty Ducks of Anaheim.
+The playoff format was subsequently modified so the three division winners in each conference were seeded one through three by order of point finish, then the top five remaining teams in the conference were seeded four through eight.

+Entry draft

+The 1998 NHL entry draft was held on June 27 at the Marine Midland Arena in Buffalo, New York.
+Vincent Lecavalier was selected first overall by the Tampa Bay Lightning.